What is student loan default?

 - Make all nine of the agreed-upon payments during a period of 10 consecutive months.

-The monthly payment you make under loan rehabilitation is typically equal to 15 percent of your monthly discretionary income.
+The monthly payment you make under loan rehabilitation typically equals 15 percent of your monthly discretionary income.
 According to the U.S. Department of Education, discretionary income is “the amount of your adjusted gross income (from your most recent federal income tax return) that exceeds 150 percent of the poverty guideline amount for your state and family size.”

 Because of the way loan rehabilitation payments are determined, your loan amount during the rehabilitation process could be as low as $5 per month.